excellencior/Dengue-Breeding-Site-Identification/README.md

 ---

-## 🧪 Stage 2: Distance-Based Building Classification and Risk Analysis
+## 🧪 Stage 2: Building Classification for Scalable Inspections

 - **Objective:** Classify buildings as risky or non-risky based on proximity to detected breeding factors.
 - **Method:**